toni-rmc/laravel-angular-integration/README.md

 ## Getting Started

 After you clone the code you have to build the apps by running necessary commands, than you can test from the default Laravel welcome page.
-You will see links that will take you to separate integrated Angular apps.
+You will see links that will take you to the separate integrated Angular apps.

-Two links will take you to separate Angular bundled apps made using **angular-cli**.
+Two links will take you to the separate Angular bundled apps made using **angular-cli**.

 All Angular apps live in `angular` directory in Laravel project root directory and they are bundled and distributed to `public` directory after build.

-### Setting Up
+## Setting Up

 Clone code, **cd**  to project directory and use composer to install all the dependencies.